 The early Romney position surfaces in a January 29, 2009 appearance on Your World with Neil Cavuto, Romney said health care reform should take “a free market personal responsibility approach to health care,” adding” “we have answers that will help America, hopefully Barack Obama will listen to some those and adapt some of them.”

 Republicans were then shaping their reaction to Obama’s nascent, promised health care reform, and divided on the question of whether to offer an alternative, or to just say no to what many saw as out-of-control government expansion.
 And Romney’s clearest suggestion that his plan could represent a Republican alternative came the next day, in a January 30 speech to the House Republican Conference retreat at the Congressional Institute in Hot Springs, Virginia.
 There, Governor Romney said his plan could be the basis for a Republican proposal for national health reform.
 Romney said the plan could be based on market dynamics, free choice, and personal responsibility, a phrase typically used to refer to individual mandate that was a pillar of Romney’s Massachusetts plan.

-Obama launched his drive for reform at a White House forum in March, turning the early positioning into a polarizing issue.
+That March, Obama launched his drive for reform at a White House forum and health care became a polarizing issue.

 In May, Romney wrote an op-ed that appeared in Newsweek in which he outlined his ideas for health care reform, largely based off his Massachusetts plan, including an individual mandate.
 By then, the debate had already begun to harden, and in the op-ed Romney made clear that reforms should be based at the state level.

 the Heritage Foundation Romney thanked Heritage for helping craft health care reform in Massachusetts.
 Romney went on to say that its influence on health care would be even more necessary in the national health care debate.